panaxit/panax/README.md

 Panax is a framework for generation of business applications based on solid relational data models.

-A detailed configuration-driven framework allows a high customization level and complex business-rules.
+A detailed configuration-driven approach allows a high customization level and complex business-rules.

 Everything is done and reflected in the resulting app on-the-fly, allowing agile prototyping.